GNU Debugger: Scripting Support

+Command definitions placed in the local file .gdbinit are automatically loaded at the beginning of the gdb session.
+Command definitions can also be saved in ordinary files and loaded using the source command.

-GDB is still actively being developed.
-As of version 7.0 new features include support for Python scripting and as of version 7.8 GNU Guile scripting as well.
-Since version 7.0, support for "reversible debugging" — allowing a debugging session to step backward, much like rewinding a crashed program to see what happened — is available.
+As of version 7.0 new features include support for Python scripting and as of version 7.8 GNU Guile scripting as well which is based on the Scheme (programming language).